 The Cancer Survivorship Task Force was established in April 2012.
 The first chair was Dr. Evandro de Azambuja, medical director, Br.E.A.S.T.
 Data Centre, Institut Jules Bordet, Brussels.
 The members were Drs.
 Azim Jr, Buisseret, tKint de Roodenbeeke (Institut Jules Bordet, Brussels) and Dr. Langenaeken (AZ KLINA, Brasschaat).

-The aim of the Task Force was to develop guidance on issues regarding follow-up of breast cancer patients who have completed their primary treatment.
-Guidelines were developed with regard to follow-up, both in the general breast cancer population and in high-risk and special populations, fertility issues, cardiac toxicity, bone health, neurocognitive dysfunction, and neurotoxicity of adjuvant treatment.
+Guidelines have been developed with regard to follow-up, both in the general breast cancer population and in high-risk and special populations, fertility issues, cardiac toxicity, bone health, neurocognitive dysfunction, and neurotoxicity of adjuvant treatment.
 These guidelines were reported in the Belgian Journal of Medical Oncology (Belg J Med Oncol 2013;7(5):142-55)1.

 MEMBER | AFFILIATION | |